Floating point operations per second: Computational performance

 FLOPS and MIPS are units of measure for the numerical computing performance of a computer.
-Floating-point operations are typically used in fields such as scientific computational research.
-The unit MIPS measures integer performance of a computer.
-Examples of integer operation include data movement (A to B) or value testing (If A = B, then C).
-MIPS as a performance benchmark is adequate when a computer is used in database queries, word processing, spreadsheets, or to run multiple virtual operating systems.
-Frank H. McMahon, of the Lawrence Livermore National Laboratory, invented the terms FLOPS and MFLOPS (megaFLOPS) so that he could compare the supercomputers of the day by the number of floating-point calculations they performed per second.
-This was much better than using the prevalent MIPS to compare computers as this statistic usually had little bearing on the arithmetic capability of the machine.
+Floating-point operations are typically used in fields such as scientific computational research, as well as in machine learning.
+However, before the late 1980s floating-point hardware (it's possible to implement FP arithmetic in software over any integer hardware) was typically an optional feature, and computers that had it were said to be "scientific computers", or to have "scientific computation" capability.
+Thus the unit MIPS was useful to measure integer performance of any computer, including those without such a capability, and to account for architecture differences, similar MOPS (million operations per second) was used as early as 1970 as well.
+Note that besides integer (or fixed-point) arithmetics, examples of integer operation include data movement (A to B) or value testing (If A = B, then C).
+That's why MIPS as a performance benchmark is adequate when a computer is used in database queries, word processing, spreadsheets, or to run multiple virtual operating systems.
+In 1974 David Kuck coined the terms flops and megaflops for the description of supercomputer performance of the day by the number of floating-point calculations they performed per second.
+This was much better than using the prevalent MIPS to compare computers as this statistic usually had little bearing on the arithmetic capability of the machine on scientific tasks.

 FLOPS on an HPC-system can be calculated using this equation:

 This can be simplified to the most common case: a computer that has exactly 1 CPU:

-FLOPS can be recorded in different measures of precision, for example, the TOP500 supercomputer list ranks computers by 64 bit (double-precision floating-point format) operations per second, abbreviated to FP64.
+FLOPS can be recorded in different measures of precision, for example, the TOP500 supercomputer list ranks computers by 64-bit (double-precision floating-point format) operations per second, abbreviated to FP64.
 Similar measures are available for 32-bit (FP32) and 16-bit (FP16) operations.